duckduckgo/duckduckgo-help-pages/_docs/open-source/opensource-overview.md

 ---
+title: Are DuckDuckGo apps and extensions open source?
-title: Open Source Overview
+nav_title: DuckDuckGo Open Source
+description: We make the source code and data for many of our products and features available under open source licenses.
-category: Open Source
+category: Company
-order: 56
+order: 250
 ---

 <p>